guoxing/keywords-identifier/README.md

     - are there many other questions that may be the same as this one?
 It probably has a popular tag.
     - is there emoji? :)
     - are sentences capitalized?

+Note: could consider using a Random Forest algorithm to decrease runtime.